wzqvip/CS537-OS-LocalGrader/README.md

 You may need to create a new directory called `test-out` in public-xv6 dir.
 If you encounter problems.

-**Note: There may be problems with test8.
+**Note: There are problems with test8.
 The user program is not included in the Makefile.
 I tried to include but it's too large for the xv6 system.**

 -> I asked TA.
 The old version does have this problem.
 Then they reduce it from 12 to 8 tests.
+You may try to add `test_8.c(_test_8)` to your makefile and manually test it.
+I won't update this because this contains more test points and it's easy to test by yourself.